hxp-plus/hxp-plus.github.io/_posts/2020-03-29-juniper-switch.md

 If you don't want to see many many explanations, the only chapter that is essential to view is this chapter.

 1. Firstly, a 2G DDR2 memory (2Rx8) is needed, a 667MHz one is better.
-(Mine frequency is 667MHz, I'm not sure whether 800MHz works.
+(In my case, my memory's frequency is 667MHz, I'm not sure whether 800MHz works.
 If you have more money, buy it and test yourself :) .)

 2. Download the OS you need from Juniper Website, which should be named like `junos-xxxxx.tgz`.